Peyton Royce: Impact Wrestling (2021–2022)

 At Knockouts Knockdown on 9 October 2021, it was announced that The IIconics, now known as The IInspiration, would be making their debut for Impact Wrestling at Bound for Glory.
 At Bound for Glory, they defeated Decay (Havok and Rosemary) to win the Impact Knockouts World Tag Team Championship.
-On 20 November, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).
+On 20 November, at Turning Point, The IInspiration had their first successful title defense, when they defeated Decay once again.
+At Sacrifice, The IInspiration lost the titles to The Influence (Madison Rayne and Tenille Dashwood).

-On April 27, McIntosh and McKay requested their immediate release from Impact Wrestling, with a statement they released on their Twitter accounts.
+On 27 April 2022, Arniell and McKay requested their immediate release from Impact Wrestling, with a statement they released on their Twitter accounts.

+Total Nonstop Action Wrestling (2025–present)

+On 6 June 2025, during Against All Odds, Lee and McKay made their Total Nonstop Action Wrestling (TNA) return, formerly known as Impact Wrestling, confronting the Knockouts World Tag Team Champions The Elegance Brand (Ash By Elegance and Heather By Elegance).
+They won the titles during the TV tapins on 27 September 2025.

 Other media

-McIntosh as Peyton Royce made her WWE video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K19, WWE 2K20, WWE 2K22 and WWE 2K Battlegrounds.
+Arneill as Peyton Royce made her WWE video game debut as a playable character in WWE 2K18 and has since appeared in WWE 2K19, WWE 2K20, WWE 2K22 and WWE 2K Battlegrounds.

-On 16 May 2021, McIntosh along with longtime tag team partner and best friend Jessica McKay launched a comedy and variety podcast titled Off Her Chops.
+On 16 May 2021, Arneill along with longtime tag team partner and best friend Jessica McKay launched a comedy and variety podcast titled Off Her Chops.

 Personal life

-In August 2019, McIntosh married Canadian wrestler Ronnie Arneill, best known by his ring names Shawn Spears and Tye Dillinger, On August 3, 2022, the couple announced that they are expecting their first child, later revealed to be a boy.
-On January 17, 2023, they welcomed their son Austin Jay Arneill.
+In August 2019, McIntosh married Canadian wrestler Ronnie Arneill, best known by his ring names Shawn Spears and Tye Dillinger.
+On 3 August 2022, the couple announced that they were expecting their first child, later revealed to be a boy.
+On 17 January 2023, they welcomed their son Austin Jay Arneill.
+On 24 December 2023, she and Arneill announced that they were expecting their second child, another son, Harley Dean Arneill who was born on 21 June 2024.